Weakly model-independent determination of total expansion during inflation: Total expansion a mode experiences

 \item $\log\big[k/(a_0H_0)\big]$: Since $a_0$ is arbitrarily normalized, conventionally we set $a_0 = 1$.
 Then, the reference wavenumber $k$ corresponds to the present value.
 Regarding the CMB observations, $k = \calO(10^{-3} - 10^{-2})$ Mpc$^{-1}$.
 The present Hubble parameter $H_0$ can be determined by various observations on, for example, CMB~\cite{Planck:2018vyg}.
 Thus this term can be pinned down without any ambiguity up to observational errors in $H_0$.

 \item $N_\text{rh}$: This number measures the expansion of the universe starting from the end of inflation until reheating ends so that the universe becomes dominated by radiation.
 As $N_\text{rh}$ depends on the detail of the reheating mechanism that remains mostly elusive, we usually resort to an effective and/or phenomenological approach.
-One possible way is to make use of the equation of state during reheating, $w_\text{rh}$, and to assume that it is a constant, e.g. $w_\text{rh} = (n-2)/(n+2)$ for $V(\phi) \propto \phi^n$ when averaged over oscillation cycles~\cite{Martin:2006rs}.
+One possible way is to make use of $w_\text{rh}$ and to assume that it is a constant, e.g. $w_\text{rh} = (n-2)/(n+2)$ for $V(\phi) \propto \phi^n$ when averaged over oscillation cycles~\cite{Martin:2006rs}.
 This leads to the following relation between the energy densities at the end of inflation $\rho_e$ and at the end of reheating stage $\rho_\text{rh}$:

 \item $\log(a_\text{rh}/a_0)$: Since radiation domination, we can follow the standard thermal history of the universe.
 Assuming entropy conservation after reheating, $a_\text{rh}/a_0$ can be written as (see e.g.~\cite{Kolb:1990vq})